IndranilNandy/P-tekton-catalog-org/task/build-tool/gradle/README.md

 Use this setup for a fresh clean build scenario.

     a.
 E_FAST_BUILD_SUPPORT="false" (default)
     b.
-DO NOT PASS the following three workspaces.
+DO NOT PASS the following two workspaces.
-            - e-gradle-user-home-cache
             - e-gradle-project-build-cache
             - e-gradle-project-local-cache
-    c.
+    c.  e-gradle-user-home-cache is MANDATORY.
+But, you may pass a 'dynamic pvc' to ensure that the cache dependencies are always downloaded afresh.
+    d.
 Optionally, you may explicitly set E_PROJECT_BUILD_DIR

 ### Other possible setups